The skills of the course are CG1-CG10, CB6, CB7, CB8, CB9, CB10, CEC1-CEC6 (see a description in Memoria Verifica)

 By successfully completing this course, the student should be able to:

-1) Understand the technologies that apply to aerospace autonomous systems, including legislation, economical and industrial frameworks, and vehicle design.
+Understand the technologies that apply to aerospace autonomous systems, including legislation, economical and industrial frameworks, and vehicle design.
+Understand specific issues related to the air navigation, the certification, and the communication (antenna) of autonomous sistems and their future trends.